adambard/learnxinyminutes-docs/ansible.html.markdown

     --skip-tags can be used to exclude a block of code

-#### LIMMIT
+#### LIMIT
-You can limmit an execution of your tasks to defined hosts
+You can limit an execution of your tasks to defined hosts

     --limit my_hostname
     --limit groupname